Intuitive vs. Analytical Personality Traits

 What is the opposite of being intuitive?

-On the other hand, some people in your workplace will have the analytical personality trait.
+The opposite of an intuitive thinker in the workplace is someone with an analytical personality.
 Rather than relying on a gut reaction, intuitive people will carefully gather information to make a data-based judgment.

 What is an analytical person?